gerapskx/Pipeline_Seq/README.md

 In **Turn Windows features on or off**, activate "Virtual Machine Platform" & "Windows Subsystem for Linux"

+Create a username and password.
+The password will not be shown while writing.
+DONT FORGET YOUR PASSWORD.
 ### Miniconda for linux

 Follow the instructions found below in the terminal